espressif/esptool/docs/en/advanced-topics/serial-protocol.rst

 SPI Set Parameters
 """"""""""""""""""
-.. only: esp8266

 The SPI_SET_PARAMS command sets some parameters of the attached SPI flash chip (sizes, etc).

+.. only:: esp8266

     This command is not supported by the ESP8266 ROM loader.

-.. only: not esp8266

-    The SPI_SET_PARAMS command sets some parameters of the attached SPI flash chip (sizes, etc).

 All the values which are passed except total size are hardcoded, and most are not used when writing to flash.
 See `flash_set_parameters function <https://github.com/espressif/esptool/blob/da31d9d7a1bb496995f8e30a6be259689948e43e/esptool.py#L655>`__ in esptool for the values which it sends.